-Create a Common Application and choose Macalester for your college list.
-After you have submitted the Common Application, email firstname.lastname@example.org to identify yourself as an undocumented student applying to Macalester.
-If you wish to be considered for financial aid, you must indicate your interest when you apply via the Common Application.
+At commonapp.org you can create an account and choose Macalester for your college list.
+There are many resources to help you in your application process – including an Application Guide for First-Year Students.
+After you have submitted the Common App application, email email@example.com to identify yourself as an undocumented student applying to Macalester.
+If you wish to be considered for financial aid, you must indicate your interest when you apply via the Common App.
 Macalester does not have an application fee.
-Applying for financial aid.

-Request that your secondary school(s) send Macalester official transcript(s) of all classes and grades beginning with 9th grade.
+Request that your secondary school(s) send Macalester official transcript(s) of all classes and grades beginning with 9th grade, through junior year.

 Regular Decision applicants must request that a school official (counselor or registrar) complete the Mid-Year Report and send us an updated transcript if senior year first-term grades are not on the initial transcript.

 Macalester recently adopted a permanent Test-Optional admissions policy, starting with the Fall 2021 first-year class.
 This includes ACT, SAT, SAT II, AP, and IB.

 There will be no penalty for students who choose not to submit test scores in the selection process or distribution of merit scholarship.
 You can learn more about our Testing Policy here.

 If you believe your standardized test scores will add another positive layer to your application file, then please feel free to submit scores to our office or self-report them in the Common Application.
 Macalester’s testing codes are 2122 (ACT) and 6390 (SAT).